kavedaa/sbt-javafx/readme.md

 * `rpm` - Redhat Package Manager file (Linux only)

-See the [JavaFX packaging documentation](http://docs.oracle.com/javafx/2/deployment/self-contained-packaging.htm) for possible values and further information.
+See the [JavaFX Packaging][javafx-packaging] documentation for possible values and further information.

 ### Drop-in Packaging Resources

-As described in the article [Native Packaging Cookbook](https://blogs.oracle.com/talkingjavadeployment/entry/native_packaging_cookbook_using_drop), the native installers generated for each platform may be customized with modified versions of files from the installer templates.
+As described in the article [Native Packaging Cookbook][packaging-cookbook], the native installers generated for each platform may be customized with modified versions of files from the installer templates.
 The Oracle-provided `fx:deploy` task in `ant-javafx.jar` is not very flexible with regard to this specification of these "drop-in" resources, so tweaking an installer can be frustrating the first time around.
 Any encountered problems are likely to be associated with mis-named or mis-located files, and *not* a problem with **sbt-javafx**.
-For an example build configuration, see the `example-packaging` source in the [examples repository](https://github.com/kavedaa/sbt-javafx-examples).
+For an example build configuration, see the `example-packaging` source in the [examples repository][sbt-javafx-examples].

 At the heart of the process of specifying the location of drop-in resources is ensuring the classpath of the ClassLoader executing `fx:deploy` can resolve the desired resources.
 The **sbt-javafx** plugin provides the `JFX.pkgResourcesDir` setting for prepending a path to the `fx:deploy` classpath (which is *not* the same as the SBT classpath or the `scalac` classpath).